-- To select a primary care physician who will oversee your overall health care and to make a reasonable effort to establish a satisfactory patient-physician relationship.
+- To select a primary care physician or primary care clinic who will oversee your overall health care and make a reasonable effort to establish a satisfactory patient-physician relationship.

 - To become involved in your treatment options and/or treatment plan.

 - To become knowledgeable about your health insurance coverage and your health plan provider, including covered benefits, limitations and exclusions, and the process to appeal coverage decisions.
-If you are covered under a Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO), to also become knowledgeable about the health plan's rules regarding use of network providers, prior authorizations and referrals.
+If you are covered under a Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO), also become knowledgeable about the health plan's rules regarding the use of network providers, prior authorizations, and referrals.

 - To notify your health plan by the next business day, or as soon as reasonably possible, if you receive emergency or urgent care from a non-plan provider.